 Why Dogs get hip and joint issues as they age|

-As dogs age, they are more likely to develop hip and joint issues, such as arthritis, dysplasia, and degenerative joint disease.
+As dogs age, they are more likely to develop hip and joint issues.
 These conditions can cause pain, stiffness, and mobility issues, and can greatly affect a dog's quality of life.
-So why do dogs get hip and joint issues as they age, and what can be done to prevent or manage them?
+So why do dogs get hip and joint issues as they age, and what can be done to support them?

 One of the main reasons why dogs get hip and joint issues as they age is due to genetics.
 Certain breeds, such as large and giant breeds, are more prone to developing hip and joint issues due to their size and conformation.
 These breeds are more likely to develop conditions like hip dysplasia, a genetic disorder that affects the development of the hip joint.

 Another reason why dogs get hip and joint issues as they age is due to wear and tear.
 Just like humans, dogs' joints and muscles can become worn out over time due to regular use and repetitive movements.
-This can cause the cartilage in the joints to break down, leading to conditions like osteoarthritis.
+This can cause the cartilage in the joints to break down, leading to joint health issues.

 Obesity is also a contributing factor to hip and joint issues in dogs.
 When a dog is overweight, their joints and muscles have to work harder to support their extra weight, leading to increased wear and tear on the joints.
 This can accelerate the development of hip and joint issues, and can also make existing conditions worse.